SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 Furthermore, music educators face the challenge of bridging the gap between performance and composition for students.
 Arranging music requires a deep understanding of voice leading and harmonic function, skills that beginner musicians often lack.
 This creates an exclusion zone where only those with theoretical training can participate in the creative side of ensemble playing.

 The problem extends beyond mere convenience.
-Research in human-AI co-creation suggests that existing AI music tools often produce "fixed" audio outputs that are "hard to manipulate," preventing users from adjusting individual notes or tracks essential for creating arrangements for specific instruments or skill levels (Fu et al., 2024).
-Additionally, many systems offer minimal, "1-parameter" interfaces that are insufficient for co-creation, leading users to feel that the generation process is random rather than creative (Tchemeube et al., 2024).
+Research in human-AI co-creation suggests that existing AI music tools often produce "fixed" audio outputs that are "hard to manipulate," preventing users from adjusting individual notes or tracks essential for creating arrangements for specific instruments or skill levels (Fu et al., 2025).
+Additionally, many systems offer minimal, "1-parameter" interfaces that are insufficient for co-creation, leading users to feel that the generation process is random rather than creative (Tchemeube et al., 2025).

 ### 1.2 The Harmony Forge Solution

 Harmony Forge was developed to address these issues by providing an accessible, web-based tool that automates the generation of accompanying parts.
 The core value proposition of Harmony Forge is **Creative Efficiency** and **Inclusion**.
 By automating the tedious aspects of part-writing—such as SATB (Soprano, Alto, Tenor, Bass) voice leading and chord construction—the tool enables musicians to expand their repertoire without the steep learning curve of manual composition.

 Unlike diffusion-based generative models that operate as "black boxes," Harmony Forge utilizes a deterministic, rule-based TypeScript engine that prioritizes interpretability and editability.
-This approach aligns with research on co-creative systems, which emphasizes the importance of maintaining human agency and control in AI-assisted creative workflows (Newman et al., 2023).
+This approach aligns with research on co-creative systems, which emphasizes the importance of maintaining human agency and control in AI-assisted creative workflows (Tchemeube et al., 2025).
 The system generates MusicXML output, enabling direct integration with standard notation software (Finale, Sibelius, MuseScore), addressing a critical gap identified in validation studies where existing tools failed to produce structured, symbolic outputs suitable for ensemble rehearsal.

 ### 1.3 Scope of the Report